flextype/docs.flextype.org/project/entries/en/concepts/entries/entry.md

     link: "entries-visibility"
 ---
 <a name="basics"></a>
 Entries are the fundamental building-blocks of your project.
-We are using jekyll like entries format it means that each entry in Flextype should contains **Entry Front Matter** block in valid YAML format at the top of the file and **Entry Content** marked up using HTML + Markdown + Shortcodes and etc... at the bottom of the file.
+We are using jekyll like entries format, it means that each entry in the Flextype should contains **Entry Front Matter** block in valid YAML format at the top of the file and **Entry Content** marked up using HTML + Markdown + Shortcodes and etc... at the bottom of the file.

 Here is a basic example: